pauljbergmann/revision/README.md

 #### Modifying the display of column names

-To change the display of your column name that is revisioned, insert the property `$revisionColumnsFormatted` on your model:
+To change the display of your column name that has been revised, insert the property `$revisionColumnsFormatted` on your model:

 ```php
 protected $revisionColumnsFormatted = [